keithbuhler/keithbuhler.github.io/_posts/2018-01-24-jordan-peterson-round-up.md

 <br>

-What was said interview?

-It was between Jordan Peterson and Cathy Newman of Channel 4.
+The interview was between Jordan Peterson and Cathy Newman of Channel 4.

 If you have 30 minutes to spare... the video will edify and or decimate you.